-Discriminating power is the ability of a test instrument for learning outcomes to differentiate between students with high skills and those with low skills (Sutami, 2020).
-From the results of the discriminating power analysis, the test instrument developed can differentiate between students who have mastered the material/learning achievement and those who have not.
+Discriminating power is the ability of an item of test instrument for learning outcomes to differentiate between students with high skills and those with low skills (Sutami, 2020).
+From the discriminating power analysis results, it can be concluded that the test instrument developed can differentiate between students who have mastered the material/learning achievement and those who have not.

 According to (Sutami, 2020), difficulty analysis is needed to determine how difficult the instrument being tested is based on the test results carried out by students.
-The level of difficulty of test instruments helps create test instrument packages with an equivalent level of difficulty, for example, 25% complex test instruments, 50% easy test instruments, and 35% medium test instruments; from the results of the level of difficulty analysis, it can be concluded that the test instruments developed can be used to meet the needs of test instruments with moderate and challenging levels of difficulty.
+The level of difficulty of test instruments helps create test instrument packages with an equivalent level of difficulty, for example, 25% difficult test instruments, 50% easy test instruments, and 35% medium test instruments; from the results of the level of difficulty analysis, it can be concluded that the test instruments developed can be used to meet the needs of test instruments with moderate and difficult levels of difficulty.